IuliiaKonovalova/e-commerce/TESTING.md

 1. When I was using attributes for the `id=""` and `for=""` attributes for the inputs, I was getting html errors regarding spaces between words.

+*Temporary Solution:*

+I was temporary able to resolve this issue by adding `-` rather than ` ` in the DB manually.
+The decision to take use this shortcut was made because of the lack of time and the js logic and python logic were implemented earlier.

 ---

 ## Validation